Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. Policies and procedures must not contradict these Rules.

-5. Policies and procedures that are binding can be created to limit (but not expand. the discretions available under these Rules.
+5. Policies and procedures that are binding can be created to limit (but not expand) the discretions available under these Rules.

 6. If a policy or procedure is binding this must be indicated clearly in the policy or procedure.